Morten Harket: Order of St. Olav

-Outside a-ha
+Outside A-ha

-Before Morten joined Pål and Magne, he was the lead singer of a soul band, Souldier Blue.
+Before Morten joined Pål and Magne, he was the lead singer of a soul band, Soldier Blue.
 In 1993, Harket performed a cover of "Can't Take My Eyes Off You" by Crewe/Gaudio on the Coneheads movie soundtrack in 1993.

 After A-ha went on a hiatus in 1994, Harket pursued a solo career.
 He has released six studio albums.
 Harket released his solo album, Letter from Egypt, on 28 May 2008 via Universal Records Germany.
 In April 2012, Harket released his new solo album, Out of My Hands, in both Norway and Germany, and on 14 May in the UK.
 In April 2014, Harket released his sixth album, Brother.
 He also composed a song with his cousin's son, Blade Whitehead, for an annual music night.

 Harket has collaborated in live performances and in studio recordings with several artists, among them Pakistani rock band Junoon, on the songs "Piya" and "Pyar Hai Zindagi"; and Hayley Westenra, on "Children First".
 He has also performed and worked with many other Scandinavian artists, such as Bjørn Eidsvåg, Silje Nergaard, Oslo Gospel Choir, Espen Lind, Elizabeth Norberg-Schulz and Carola Häggkvist.

 In 2009, Harket created and performed the main theme of A Name is a Name, a film about Macedonia by Sigurjon Einarsson.

 Other appearances

-In addition to numerous A-ha and solo concerts, Harket has also performed on various other shows and concerts both as a solo artist and with a-ha.
+In addition to numerous A-ha and solo concerts, Harket has also performed on various other shows and concerts both as a solo artist and with A-ha.
 Some notable ones: